National organisations

 Bodywhys

-Bodywhys provides services for adults and young people with eating disorders, and their families.
-Services include email and helpline support, online chat support groups, including the Youth Connect group for 13-18 years olds, virtual video support groups and family programmes.
+Bodywhys supports people affected by eating disorders.
+They give email and helpline support.
+They run online chat support groups, including the Youth Connect group for 13-18 years olds, virtual video support groups, and family programmes.
 They have a Resources Section for schools and parents.
-You'll also find details of their upcoming events
+You'll also find details of their upcoming events.

 BUMBLEance